WenluZ/code_challenge_traffic_counter/README.md

 ## Aussumption

 - clean input  can be expected as it's machine-generated.
-- input file format .csv
+- input file format .txt

 <br />